and-mill/Awesome-GenAI-Watermarking/README.md

   - Requiring fine-tuning for each watermarked model (e.g. [The Stable Signature: Rooting Watermarks in Latent Diffusion Models](https://openaccess.thecvf.com/content/ICCV2023/html/Fernandez_The_Stable_Signature_Rooting_Watermarks_in_Latent_Diffusion_Models_ICCV_2023_paper.html))
   - Full flexibility, no fine-tuning required (e.g. using message matrix as in [Flexible and Secure Watermarking for Latent Diffusion Model](https://dl.acm.org/doi/10.1145/3581783.3612448)

+# What Information is Transported by the Watermark?
+- Mentioned in "RoSteALS: Robust Steganography using Autoencoder Latent Space"
+  - Identifier in provenance database (can replace perceptual hashing)
+  - Generated asset yes/no

 # Attacks on Watermarking
 - Watermark removal
   - Removing a watermark from a given digital asset
+  - Attacker goals
+    - A fake asset can be claimed to be real
+      - Disable IP claims
+      - Misinformation
-  - Damage Scenario: A fake asset can be claimed to be real (Misinformation, Sensor spoofing (mentioned in [Responsible Disclosure of Generative Models Using Scalable Fingerprinting](https://openreview.net/forum?id=sOK-zS6WHB))))
+      - Sensor spoofing (mentioned in [Responsible Disclosure of Generative Models Using Scalable Fingerprinting](https://openreview.net/forum?id=sOK-zS6WHB))))
+  - Robustness property
-  - Robustness property: Removing the watermark should decrease the asset quality.
+    - Removing the watermark should decrease the asset quality.
 This negates the usefulness of the asset for malicious goals
-- Forgery of watermarks
+- Watermark forgery
   - Adding a watermark to a given digital asset
+  - Attacker goal
+    - False IP claims
-  - Damage Scenario: A real asset can be denounced as fake (Misinformation)
+    - A real asset can be denounced as fake (Misinformation)
 - Model purification
   - A watermarked model which should only produce watermarked output, even if distributed to untrusted parties (i.e. Stable Signature), is "purified" in a way that removes the watermarks in its output.
+  - Robustness property
-  - Robustness property: Removing the watermark functionality of the model should decrease the output quality.
+    - Removing the watermark functionality of the model should decrease the output quality.
 This negates the usefulness of the asset for malicious goals

 ## Threat models
 - Whitebox